Mound City, Texas

 Mound City, also known as Houston's Mound, is an unincorporated community in Houston and Anderson counties in the U.S. state of Texas.
-The Anderson County portion of the community located within the Palestine, Texas micropolitan area.
+The Anderson County portion of the community is located within the Palestine, Texas micropolitan area.

 History

 Houston's Mound, as it was known then, was founded in the 1840s and named after an area where the terrain was higher than average.
 It was a thriving town until World War II; in 1930, Mound City had a general store, church, and a few houses.
 During the war, many residents were drafted or had to find work in larger cities.
 The city declined in population.
 There have been no population estimates since the 1960s when it was reported that a few houses remained.

 Geography

-It is located on Farm Road 2022 on the Anderson and Houston County line, 2 mi north of Percilla and about 12 mi from Grapeland.
+It is located on Farm to Market Road 2022 on the Anderson and Houston County line, 2 mi north of Percilla and about 12 mi from Grapeland.